 We believe it’s critically important for girls+ to see themselves represented in STEM careers, so we developed this Guest Speaker Series to offer our participants more (virtual) face time with womxn in these fields.
 These events are open to girls+ (girls & under-represented genders) who live in Atlantic Canada or Florida and meet the event’s suggested age range.
-These free events typically take place on the last Saturday of each month, are held on Zoom, and are 1 hour.
+These free events take place throughout the year, are held on Zoom, and are 1 hour.

 If you’re not able to tune in live, these events are recorded and shared on our YouTube page.

-Guest Speaker Amani Webber-Schultz, a PhD Candidate at the New Jersey Institute of Technology in Newark, NJ, will be joining us to talk about her research on sharks, their body shape and function, and their use in bio-inspired robots.
-This talk is a great fit for anyone interested in marine biology, wildlife research, and especially sharks!
+Our February Guest Speaker was Amani Webber-Schultz, a PhD Candidate at the New Jersey Institute of Technology in Newark, NJ.
+Amani spoke with us about her research on sharks, their body shape and function, and their use in bio-inspired robots.
+Her talk was titled “Studying Sharks: How body form affects function”.

 Our November Guest Speaker was Dr. Melanie Coombs, an Associate Professor in Biology at Acadia University, Nova Scotia who researches the immune system, cancer, and its link to frogs!
 Her talk was titled “Immune System and Cancer Research”.